pwrobitaille/SongBook-Native/README.md

 # To run this app

   * Make sure Xcode is installed and open it to accept the license agreement if it prompts you.
 You can install it from the Mac App Store.
-  * In a terminal, run git clone: https://github.com/pwrobitaille/SongBook-Native.git
+  * In a terminal, run `git clone`: https://github.com/pwrobitaille/SongBook-Native.git
   * Navigate to the project's root directory
   * Run `react-native run-ios`
   * Login using the username: `Test@test.com` and password: `password`